Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	- Made the Lima pod a recolor of the Soy-Juice capsule.
 Recolored the Garlic pod to match.
 - 02018 Nov 03 (1.6.2): Orange You Glad
 	- Added fairing color options to Heavy LES tower.
-- 02019 Nov XX (1.7.0): To Protect The Lifecycle
+- 02019 Nov 12 (1.7.0): To Protect The Lifecycle
-	- Fully removed "fairingSize1.5" part.
+	- Fully removed "fairingSize1.5" part (*under that name* -- fairingSize1p5HGR has the exact same model, just a new internal name to prevent confusion with Making History's "fairingSize1p5" in patches).
 	- Updated USI-LS patch for USI-LS 1.1.
 That update was made for KSP 1.6, so **this and subsequent versions of HGR Community Fixes are not compatible with KSP 1.4 or 1.5**
+	- Disabled Landertron

 ## Roadmap